entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Nielsen, E. (1961).
 “On the Eotriassic fish faunas of central east Greenland,” in Geology of the arctic 1, proceedings of the first international symposium on arctic geology.
 Editor G. O. Raasch (Toronto: University Press), 255–257

+Nyambe, I. A., & Dixon, O. (2000).
+Sedimentology of the Madumabisa Mudstone Formation (Late Permian), Lower Karoo Group, mid-Zambezi Valley Basin, southern Zambia.
+Journal of African Earth Sciences, 30(3), 535–553.(https://doi.org/10.1016/S0899-5362(00)00037-4)

 Nybelin, O. (1977).
 Studies on Triassic fishes from east Greenland III—on Helmolepis gracilis Stensiö.
 Meddelelser om Grønland.
 200 (2), 1–14

 Oelofsen, B. W., & Araújo, D. C. (1987).
 Mesosaurus tenuidens and Stereosternum tumidum from the Permian Gondwana of both southern Africa and South America.
 South African Journal of Science, 83, 370–371.

+Oelofsen, B. W. (1987).
+The biostratigraphy and fossils of the Whitehill and Irati shale formations of the Karoo and Paraná basins.
+In G. D. McKenzie (Ed.), Gondwana Six: Stratigraphy, Sedimentology, and Paleontology (pp. 131–147).
+American Geophysical Union. https://doi.org/10.1029/GM041p0131

+Olroyd, S. L., Sidor, C. A., & Angielczyk, K. D. (2018).
+New materials of the enigmatic dicynodont *Abajudon kaayai* (Therapsida, Anomodontia) from the lower Madumabisa Mudstone Formation, middle Permian of Zambia.
+Journal of Vertebrate Paleontology, 37(6), e1403442. [https://doi.org/10.1080/02724634.2017.1403442](https://doi.org/10.1080/02724634.2017.1403442)

 Olson, E. C. (1948).
 A preliminary report on vertebrates from the Permian Vale Formation of Texas.
 Journal of Geology, 56(3), 186–198. https://doi.org/10.1086/625500